M.A. in International Politics and Military Affairs

 - Provide a written statement of purpose setting forth your intentions, goals, and preparation for graduate study in our department.

-- An official transcript of the baccalaureate degree and all other undergraduate or graduate work directly from each regionally accredited college or university attended.
+- Official transcripts of the baccalaureate degree and any graduate coursework delivered directly from the accredited college or university attended.

 - All students who are residents of the United States must successfully complete either the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).